tokok-official/api-docs/README.md

 83114	|No order
 83015	|Required parameters of batch trade can not be null 83016	|Exceed maximum order number
+83017	|Insufficient account balance
+83018	|Incorrect trading decimal places
-84001	|Lack of timestamp
+83019	|The order quantity is less than the minimum quantity 84001	|Lack of timestamp
 84002	|Lack of signature
 84003	|Lack of parameters